tfa7/Angular-Pokemon/README.md

 # Angular Pokémon Demo

-A basic frontend project, displaying a few of the many powerful features Angular V9 has to offer.
+This is a basic Angular v9 project, demonstrating a few of the many powerful features Angular has to offer.

-## Requirments
+## Project Requirments
 Connect an app to <a href="https://pokeapi.co/" target="_blank">Poke Api</a>, and make the app desktop and mobile friendly.

 ## Live Demo